 If I go hunting, I have to stand up to all the other hunters.
 But wealth management is not hunting.
 Wealth management is not a competition.
 It’s not about having more or accumulating more than someone else.
 What matters is the long-term strategy we pursue, not how we perform against short-term benchmarks.

 We measure our results against the goals of our strategy

 We, therefore, measure our results against the goals of our strategy, not against the results of others.
 If we know the destination, we know when we have arrived.
 Likewise, we know when we are moving away from it and need to adjust our path, or if we need more time or can even slow down a gear and enjoy life a little more instead.

 Switching the benchmark

-Rather, it is crucial to know what one does not want.
+Rather, it may be more crucial to know what I don’t want.
 The idea behind this has something to do with antifragility.
 If we could strip everything fragile from ourselves, then in the end all that would inevitably remain would be antifragility.

 So we don’t have to know what antifragility is in order to create antifragility or come close to it.